Why a social media row over Modi’s tweets led to the suspension of three Maldives ministers

 The Maldives government on Sunday suspended three of its deputy ministers for making allegedly derogatory comments about Indian Prime Minister Narendra Modi on social media.

-The ministers, Maryam Shiuna, Malsha Shareef and Mahzoom Majid had responded to supporters of the Modi government claiming that Modi’s recent trip to the Lakshadweep islands would take tourism away from Maldives.
+The ministers, Maryam Shiuna, Malsha Shareef and Mahzoom Majid, had responded to supporters of the Modi government claiming that Modi’s recent trip to the Lakshadweep islands would take tourism away from Maldives.
 Lakshadweep islands lie off the southwestern coast of India, only 70 nautical miles away from Maldives.

 As the adverse comments from the Maldivian ministers were shared widely, several Indian celebrities took to social media urging tourists to boycott Maldives and visit Lakshadweep instead.
-As the social media feud escalated, Male distanced itself from its ministers remarks, saying that the “opinions are personal and do not represent the views of the Government of Maldives”.
+When the social media feud escalated, Male distanced itself from its ministers remarks, saying that the “opinions are personal and do not represent the views of the Government of Maldives”.

 Experts observed that the developments are a fallout of the strained relationship between India and Maldives since Mohamed Muizzu was sworn into power as president of the island nation in November.
 Muizzu came to power riding on a “India Out” political campaign and is seen as being pro-China, which is crucial as Maldives holds strategic importance in the Indian Ocean.